 Defendants’ kitchen sink of affirmative defenses does not preclude summary judgment.
 For example, defense 8 pleads “the doctrine of de minimis no curet lex.”
 However, the de minimis doctrine as recognized in Anderson v.
 Mt Clemens Pottery Co., 328 U.S. 680, 687-88, 66 S.Ct.
 1187, 90 L.Ed.
 1515 (1946) relates to trivial preliminary and postlimiary activities.
 The FLSA provides that in recording working time, employers may disregard insignificant periods of time outside of scheduled working hours that cannot, as a practical matter, be precisely recorded.
 The de minmis rule is simply inapplicable in this case.

-Another frivolous defense is number 12, which claims in part that Plaintiff failed to allege sufficient facts to support a claim for punitive damages.
+Another frivolous defense is number 12, which claims in part that the Plaintiff failed to allege sufficient facts to support a claim for punitive damages.
 Obviously, punitive damages are not at issue in this case and were not pled.

-Another frivolous defense is pled as number 15, that “Mr. Simpson was never the Plaintiff’s employer as defined under the Fair Labor Standards Act and Plaintiff has failed to plead such.”
+Another frivolous defense is pled as number 15, that “Mr. Simpson was never the Plaintiff’s employer as defined under the Fair Labor Standards Act, and Plaintiff has failed to plead such.”
 However, paragraph 4 of the Amended Complaint States:

-Defendant Michael Simpson is the President of Legal Spra Agency, Inc. He is an “employer” because he either: (i) exercise managerial control over a business or run the day-to-day operations of a covered enterprise; and/or (ii) directly participate in hiring, firing, employee compensation decisions, or other work issues.
+Defendant Michael Simpson is the President of Lawn Spra Agency, Inc. He is an “employer” because he either: (i) exercise managerial control over a business or run the day-to-day operations of a covered enterprise; and/or (ii) directly participate in hiring, firing, employee compensation decisions, or other work issues.

 Moreover, discovery has shown that Mr. Simpson, as President, is “responsible for all aspects of the company,” including its policies and procedures.
 See answer to First Interrogatories, number 23.
 Affirmative defense number 15 simply has no merit.